Basic Block Printing Experience Required

-A PRE-WASHED fabric item you would like to print that doesn't have texture, ruffles or darts.
+A PRE-WASHED fabric item (if you are printing on fabric) you would like to print that doesn't have texture, ruffles or darts.

-Speedball Fabric Block Printing Ink only.
+Speedball Fabric Block Printing Ink only if printing on fabric or your favorite ink for printing on paper.
 Please choose three colors analogous on the color wheel.
 Yellow, orange and red work best, but blue, violet and red also work well.
 If you are experienced with block printing with screen printing ink, you may use that, but I am not qualified to troubleshoot it.

 Smooth surface for rolling out ink such as plexi, acrylic or sheet glass